Link Search Menu Expand Document

 update_template --> ESC1

-The chart above showcases how one can go about attacking five unique AD CS vulnerabilities, taking advantage of various flaws in how certificate templates are configured on an Active Directory Certificate Server.
+The chart above showcases how one can go about attacking each of the AD CS vulnerabilities supported by Metasploit, taking advantage of various flaws in how certificate templates are configured on an Active Directory Certificate Server.

 The following sections will walk through each of these steps, starting with enumerating certificate templates that the server has to offer and identifying those that are vulnerable to various misconfigurations and security flaws, followed by creating new certificates using these certificate templates with the icpr_cert Metasploit module, and finally using these certificates to authenticate to the domain as the domain administrator via Kerberos.